Theatre of Armenia

-Armenian theater (Հայկական թատրոն) dates to before Roman times and is one of the oldest Eurasian theatrical traditions.
+Armenian theatre (Հայկական թատրոն) dates to before Roman times and is one of the oldest Eurasian theatrical traditions.
 Alongside Greek and Roman theatres, it stands as one of the world's most ancient theatres.
 The ancient and beloved form of theatrical art is lyrical (profound) drama, which exerted its influence on the folklore of the Near East, Balkan, and Apennine peoples.
 Within this cultural context, Armenian folk and mystical drama, characterized by its dance elements, also took shape.
-Although the ancient theatre system hasn't been preserved, it has left its linguistic marks.
+Although the ancient theatre system has not been preserved, it has left its linguistic marks.

 History

 Ancient Armenian theatre

-The Armenian theatre has its roots in the theatre of Ancient Greece, and it was a natural development of ancient religious rituals, when hired professional gusans (troubadours), sang the praises of the nobleman's ancestors in lengthy verses.
-Singers of lamentations or tragedians were known as voghbergus, and those participating in festive ceremonies were called katakagusan (Comedians).
+Armenian theatre has its roots in the theatre of Ancient Greece, and it was a natural development of ancient religious rituals, when hired professional gusans (troubadours), sang the praises of the nobleman's ancestors in lengthy verses.
+Singers of lamentations or tragedians were known as voghbergus, and those participating in festive ceremonies were called katakagusan (comedians).

-The history of the Armenian theater begins at about 70 BC.
+The history of Armenian theatre begins at about 70 BC.
 According to Plutarch, the first historically known theatre in Armenia was built during the reign of Tigran the Great.
 In Dikranagert he opened a great public theatre in 69 B.C., fourteen years before Pompey's first public theatre in Rome.

 Tigran's son, Artavazd II, wrote several Greek tragedies, orations, and historical commentaries which survived until the second century A.D.
 Artavazd built the second permanent public theatre of Armenia in the old capital of Artashat.
 The tragedies of Euripides and the comedies of Menander were regularly produced there.
-He is considered the first Armenian playwright and director of Classical Armenian Theatre.
+He is considered the first Armenian playwright and director of classical Armenian theatre.
 Plutarch mentions that the Bacchae of Euripides, directed by Artavazd, was presented there in 53 B.C.